visdesignlab/viz-guardrails-study-3-recap/public/stage-2/introduction.md

 You will be shown a series of 5 data visualizations accompanied by short captions.
 Your task is to answer a short survey about each visualization, indicating your opinion on how effective they are.
-While looking at the visualization and answering questions, we ask you to verbalize your thought process.